camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-definition-view.md

 Add a filter for process instances by start date.
 Please note that the date must be set in accordance to the [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) standard.

+{{< img src="../../img/filter-examples/start-date-before-after.png" title="Filter Example" >}}

+Choose between `before` and `after` to filter for instances that were started before or after the given date.
+Click on the `before` to obtain the selection.

 **String variable**

 {{< img src="../../img/filter-examples/var-string.png" title="Filter Example" >}}

-Add a filter for process instances by filtering for a 'string' value.
+Add a filter for process instances by filtering for a `string` value.
 Please note that you need to encase the value in quotation marks.

 **Boolean variable**